domiwk/MaaSim/README.md

 This repository holds the code from the paper "MaaSim: A Liveability Simulation for Improving the Quality of Life in Cities" published at SoGood2018 (http://tiny.cc/j8emgz).

-MaaSim is an open-source simulation based on the Dutch liveability score with a built-in AI module.
+MaaSim is an open-source simulation based on the Dutch liveability score(Rigo's Leefbaarometer 2.0)  with a built-in AI module.
 Features are selected using feature engineering and Random Forests.
 Then, a modified scoring function is built based on the former liveability classes.
 The score is predicted using Random Forest for regression and achieved a recall of 0.83 with 10-fold cross-validation.
 Afterwards, Exploratory Factor Analysis is applied to select the actions present in the model.
 The resulting indicators are divided into 5 groups, and 12 actions are generated.
 The performance of four optimisation algorithms is compared, namely NSGA-II, PAES, SPEA2 and eps-MOEA, on three established criteria of quality: cardinality, the spread of the solutions, spacing, and the resulting score and number of turns.
 Although all four algorithms show different strengths, eps-MOEA is selected to be the most suitable for this problem.
 Ultimately, the simulation incorporates the model and the selected AI module in a GUI written in the Kivy framework for Python.
 Tests performed on users show positive responses and encourage further initiatives towards joining technology and public applications.

 ![](june.gif)